 New Mexico Museum of Space History

-The most interesting display is about the Pupniks - Russian space dogs that were kept secret during the cold war.
-The rockets on display outside were nice, but I had just been to Missile Park.
+The most interesting display wa about the Pupniks - the Russian space dogs that were kept secret during the cold war.
+The rockets on display outside were nice, but I had just been to Missile Park with its more impressive display.

 Meteorites